Roatan Getting There is Easier than you Think!

 The largest of the Bay Islands of Honduras, Roatan is located off the Caribbean Coast of Honduras.
 Most islands in the Caribbean are hard to get to, so you will surely will have questions about Roatan getting there and what to do.

 Most tourists and travelers arrive to Roatan aboard cruise ships.
-You see, the island has become a popular port of call for many different cruise lines, including Royal Caribbean Cruise Line and Carnival Cruise Line amongst many others.
-Of course, most of those tourists are simply on a cruise that stops in Roatan and had never even heard of the island before booking their cruise.
-Many however fall in love with the island after a short stop here and then start planning their next vacation, and this is where the issue begins: Roatan getting there is half the fun!
+You see, the island has become a popular port of call for many different cruise lines.
+This includes Royal Caribbean Cruise Line and Carnival Cruise Line amongst many others.
+Of course, most of those tourists are simply on a cruise that stops in Roatan.
+Most had never even heard of the island before booking their cruise.
+Many cruise ship however fall in love with the island after a short stop here.
+As a result they begin to plan their next vacation.
+When planing your vacation to Roatan getting there is half the fun!

 For those travelers that are on a longer vacation and visiting mainland Honduras and Central America, the most practical way to get to Roatan is to travel by land to La Ceiba, and then take the Roatan Ferry to Roatan.
 The Ferry operates twice daily and is a modern, efficient and comfortable service that takes under 2 hours.
 For the islanders, this is their most used source of transportation both for the trip to the mainland as well as the return to the island.
 As you see, in the case of Roatan getting there is truly easy and affordable!
 Certainly no excuses for not visiting the island!